smishr97/Mechanism-of-Action-MoA---DeepNN/README.md

 * All Targets are highly correlative can be used for transfer learning.
 * About 71 Non-scoredtargets don't have mechanism of action so can be dropped while pre-training.
 ***

+## Model
+We are using a Deep NN model with two dropouts, two batch normalization.
+And we're using **Optuna** to fine tune the hyperparameter value.